Skip to main content

 Climate And Weather

 Río Clarillo experiences the semi-arid Mediterranean climate of Santiago's foothills, modified by altitude.
 Annual rainfall averages 300–500 mm, concentrated in the winter months (May–August).
 Summer (December–March) is dry, warm, and sunny, with temperatures frequently exceeding 30°C at low elevations.
-Winter temperatures are cool (5–15°C at the reserve entrance), with snow above 1,500 m.
+Winter temperatures are cool (5–15°C at the park entrance), with snow above 1,500 m.
 Spring (September–November) brings pleasant temperatures and the peak wildflower season.
-The reserve is prone to summer wildfire risk given the dry vegetation and proximity to the city.
+The park is prone to summer wildfire risk given the dry vegetation and proximity to the city.
 The best visiting time for moderate temperatures and wildflowers is September through November.

 Human History

 The foothills around the Clarillo River have been inhabited since pre-Columbian times.
 Indigenous communities — including Picunche Mapuche — utilized the natural resources of the area for hunting, gathering, and agriculture.
 Spanish colonial settlers established haciendas throughout the Maipo and Clarillo valleys, exploiting timber, charcoal, and agricultural potential.
 The forests were heavily logged during the colonial and republican periods to supply charcoal and building materials for growing Santiago.
 By the late twentieth century, only remnant native forest patches survived in the steeper terrain that had been impractical to clear.
-The reserve's establishment in 1982 halted further degradation of this remnant.
+The park's establishment in 1982 halted further degradation of this remnant.

 Park History